-Mandatory Bidder Responsibility Criteria
+Mandatory Bidder Responsibility Criteria:

-- A. It is the intent of Owner to award a contract to the low responsible bidder.
+It is the intent of Owner to award a contract to the low responsible bidder.
 Before award, the bidder must meet the following bidder responsibility criteria to be considered a responsible bidder.
 The bidder may be required by the Owner to submit documentation demonstrating compliance with the criteria.
-The bidder must: - 1.
-Have a current certificate of registration as a contractor in compliance with RCW 18.27, which must have been in effect at the time of bid submittal; - 2.
+The bidder must:

+- Have a current certificate of registration as a contractor in compliance with RCW 18.27, a plumbing contractor license in compliance with RCW 18.106, an elevator contractor license in compliance with RCW 70.87, or an electrical contractor license in compliance with RCW 19.28 as required under the provisions of those chapters. which must have been in effect at the time of bid submittal; - 2.
 Have a current Washington Unified Business Identifier (UBI) number; - 3.
-If applicable: - a.
-Have Industrial Insurance (workers' compensation) coverage for the bidder's employees working in Washington, as required in RCW 51; - b.
+If applicable: - Have Industrial Insurance (workers' compensation) coverage for the bidder's employees working in Washington, as required in RCW 51; - b.
 Have a Washington Employment Security Department number, as required in RCW 50; - c.
 Have a Washington Department of Revenue state excise tax registration number, as required in RCW 82; - 4.
 Not be disqualified from bidding on any public works contract under RCW 39.06.010 or 39.12.065(3). - 5.
-For public works projects subject to the apprenticeship utilization requirements of RCW 3.0.04.320, not have been found out of compliance by the Washington state apprenticeship and training council for working apprentices out of ratio, without appropriate supervision, or outside their approved work processes as outlined in their standards of apprenticeship under RCW 49.04 for the one-year period immediately preceding the first date of advertising for the project. - 5.6.
+For public works projects subject to the apprenticeship utilization requirements of RCW 39.04.320, not have been found out of compliance by the Washington state apprenticeship and training council for working apprentices out of ratio, without appropriate supervision, or outside their approved work processes as outlined in their standards of apprenticeship under RCW 49.04 for the one-year period immediately preceding the first date of advertising for the project. - 6.
 Public Works and Prevailing Wage Training/Exemption.
-Bidders shall have received training on the requirements related to public works and prevailing wage under this chapter and chapter 39.12 RCW.
+Bidders shall have received training on the requirements related to public works and prevailing wage under this chapter and RCW 39.12.
 The bidder must designate a person or persons to be trained on these requirements.
 The training must be provided by the Department of Labor and Industries or by a training provider whose curriculum is approved by the department.
 The department, in consultation with the prevailing wage advisory committee, must determine the length of the training.
 Bidders that have completed three or more public works projects and have had a valid business license in Washington for three or more years are exempt from this subsection.
 The Department of Labor and Industries must keep records of entities that have satisfied the training requirement or are exempt and make the records available on its website.
-Responsible parties may rely on the records made available by the department regarding satisfaction of the training requirement exemption. or http://lni.wa.gov/TradesLicensing/PrevWage/Contractors/Training.asp
+Responsible parties may rely on the records made available by the department regarding satisfaction of the training requirement or exemption. http://lini.wa.gov/TradesLicensing/PrevWage/Contractors/Training.asp

-6.7.
-Within the three-year period immediately preceding the date of the bid solicitation, not have been determined by a final and binding citation and notice of assessment issued by the Department of Labor and Industries or through a civil judgment entered by a court of limited or general jurisdiction to have willfully violated, as defined in RCW 49.48.082, any provision of RCW 49.46, 49.48, or 49.52.
+7. Within the three-year period immediately preceding the date of the bid solicitation, not have been determined by a final and binding citation and notice of assessment issued by the Department of Labor and Industries or through a civil judgment entered by a court of limited or general jurisdiction to have willfully violated, as defined in RCW 49.48.082, any provision of RCW 49.46, 49.48, or 49.52.